Theme 3: Inequalities

 1. Socioeconomic Disadvantage is the Strongest Predictor of Poor Health

-Health inequalities due to SES continue into adulthood, even after adjusting for early-life health conditions.
+● Health inequalities due to SES continue into adulthood, even after adjusting for early-life health conditions.

 2. Ethnicity Has a Mixed Impact on Health

-However, some disadvantages are evident, particularly:
+● However, some health disadvantages are evident, particularly:

 3. Health Inequalities in Children and Adolescents